 - Reply to every positive or neutral comment.
 Try to develop a relation with your loyal customers.

 - Use humor.
 It’s a perfect ice-breaker.

 Top 5 tools that can help the user in review management

-Now let’s talk about tools you should use to manage negative reviews.
+Now let’s talk about online marketing tools you should use to manage negative comments and reviews.

 Use this tool to monitor mentions of your brand on the web.
 Take advantage of analytical features to understand customer perception, spot changes in sentiment, and measure brand exposure in real-time.